 Arroyo Viejo Creek Clean Up

 Come volunteer at Oakland Zoo's Arroyo Viejo Creek!
 Volunteers work on a variety of tasks that may include: picking up garbage, pulling invasive species, spreading mulch, moving materials, cleaning signage or planting native plants.
 The projects are 100% outdoors!

-Conservation Speaker Series
+IMPACT Speaker Series